rufuspollock/rufuspollock.com/content/open-source-software-and-government.md

 2.  **Switching costs are significant.** It is costly to switch off a given piece of software once you start using it -- and these costs grow over time.
 It is costly because you spend time and effort in learning how to use a piece of software, integrating it with your systems, extending and customizing it, etc. Switching to different software means incurring these costs again.

 3.  **The future matters and is difficult to know**: software is used for a long time -- whether in its original or upgraded form.
 Predicting the future is thus especially important when purchasing software.
 But predicting the future is hard, and especially so for software.
 This is because software evolves rapidly  -- as do the user needs.
 Behavioural biases mean the level of uncertainty and level of future change are under-estimated.
-A a result lock-in is under-estimated.
+As a result lock-in is under-estimated.

 4.  **Governments are bad at negotiating, especially in this environment.
 Hence the lock-in problem is especially acute for Government**.
 Government are generally poor bargainers.
 This is because of the incentives faced by government as a whole and by individuals within government.
 Government is especially poor at making trade-offs between the near-term and the more distant future.
 They are even worse when the future is complex, uncertain and hard to specify contractually up front.
 Software procurement has all of these characteristics, making it particularly prone to error compared to other government procurement areas.